Kampala Travel Guide: 15 Best Things to do in Kampala, Uganda

 Best Things To Do On A Kampala city Tour

 A gift from the late Colonel Muammar Gaddafi of Libya, the Gaddafi Mosque is a treat for both Muslims and non-Muslims.
-Also called Uganda National Mosque, this impressive, copper-domed building is one of the largest mosques in Africa.

-It is found on old Kampala hill close to the central business district and can accommodate about 12,000 worshippers.
-The huge prayer hall is decorated with stained glass from Italy, an enormous blue and red woven carpet, and intricate chandeliers from Egypt.
+Its huge prayer hall is decorated with stained glass from Italy, an enormous blue and red woven carpet, and intricate chandeliers from Egypt.

+It’s mainly visited for its 60m high minaret.
 Climbing the 306 steps to the top of the minaret rewards you with a stunning 360° view of Kampala city – the perfect way want to capture an aerial shot of Kampala city without flying a drone.

-3. “Kampala Boda Boda” Tour
+3. Take A “Kampala Boda Boda” Tour

 You drive through busy city visiting the popular attractions and landmarks, access nice viewpoints, go to the suburbs and ghettos, visit historical sites, green spaces, eat in local places and taste the African cuisine, etc.